What is an Easement?

 - Water tanks.

-Any proposed footings affecting an easement must be designed to maintain a minimum clearance of 600mm from Council’s storm water infrastructure.
+Any proposed footings within the vicinity of an easement must be designed to maintain a minimum clearance of 600mm from Council’s storm water infrastructure.
 In circumstances where there is a Council storm water inspection pit located within an easement, footings must maintain a 1.0m clearance from the edge of the pit.

 Download Consent to Site a Structure Over Easement Form